• Eating with dentures takes some practice and a period of adjustment, especially with hard or chewy foods.

 Picture by Authority Dental under CC 2.0 license

-Eventually, you'll be able to eat almost everything you could when you had your natural teeth.
-However, it's best to start using your dentures slowly to avoid sore spots and mouth sores.
+Eventually, you will be able to eat almost everything you could when you had your natural teeth.
+However, it is best to start using your dentures slowly to avoid sore spots and mouth sores.
 Everyone handles the transition to dentures differently, so use this as a guide, but go at whatever pace is comfortable for you.
-Don't rush the process - you'll end up frustrated and maybe even in pain.
+Do not rush the process; you might end up frustrated and possibly even in pain.

-If the discomfort does not go away after a prolonged period, you may need to reline or replace dentures.
+If the discomfort persists for an extended period, you may need to reline or replace your dentures.

 Start with soft foods

 You should start by trying softer food.
 This is especially true if you also had recent tooth extractions, as is the case with immediate dentures.
-Sore spots are inevitable, and you will need your dentist to make some denture adjustments.
+Sore spots are inevitable, and you will likely need your dentist to make some adjustments to your dentures.
 However, sticking to foods like smoothies, mashed potatoes, pudding, apple sauce, yogurt, oatmeal, and soup broths is a good idea to start.

 Chew on both sides

-Possibly the biggest adjustment you'll have is learning to chew on both sides of your mouth.
-Most of the time, we put our food on one side.
+One of the most significant adjustments you will need to make is learning to chew on both sides of your mouth.
+Most of the time, we chew our food with one side of our mouth.
 However, if you do that, your denture will rock and probably become dislodged.
-The rocking movement will cause whatever suction (from your palate) or adhesive to come loose.
+The rocking movement will cause whatever suction (from your palate) or adhesion to come loose.
 If you can chew on both sides, it helps to spread the biting forces out more evenly.

 Limit using front teeth

 Unless you have implant-retained dentures, you should not use your front teeth to bite into foods.
-This will also cause the front part of your denture to take all the pressure, which could dislodge the back part.
+This will also cause the front part of your denture to take all the pressure, which could dislodge the back part of it.
 You should cut your food into bite-sized pieces and place them towards the back of your denture when eating.

 Use denture adhesive

 Adhesive is a great way to stabilize a loose or ill-fitting denture.
-It can be used on both the lower or upper dentures and will help it stay in place.
-Be sure to clean the adhesive out of your denture every evening before you go to bed.
+It can be used on both lower and upper dentures and will help them stay in place.
+Be sure to clean the adhesive from your denture every evening before going to bed.

 Be patient

 It will take practice and patience to get used to eating with your denture.
-Don't expect to master the skill in one day or even one week.
+Do not expect to master the skill in one day or even one week.
 Eventually, though, eating will come just as naturally as it did with your other teeth.

 If you had teeth extracted, you should expect the healing process and the adjustment phase to be longer.
-It could take several weeks just to get your mouth used to wearing dentures, and to alleviate any sharp spots.
-After an extraction, the bone goes through remodeling, so it's common to need period adjustments for the first few months.
+It may take several weeks for your mouth to adjust to wearing dentures and to alleviate any sharp spots.
+After an extraction, the bone undergoes remodeling, so it is common to need periodic adjustments for the first few months.

 Dietary suggestions for denture wearers